Published: June 7, 2024

 Evaluating Interpretability of Learned Features

-The authors [1] use automated methods to measure the interpretability of the features learned by the sparse autoencoders.
-In summary, the autointerpretability procedure takes samples of text where the dictionary feature activates, asks a language model to write a human-readable interpretation of the dictionary feature, and then prompts the language model to use this description to predict the dictionary feature’s activation on other samples of text.
-The correlation between the model’s predicted activations and the actual activations is that feature’s interpretability score.
-See Bills et al. (2023) [10] for further details.
-The paper presents descriptions and interpretability scores for some of these features.
+Researchers use automated methods to measure the interpretability of features learned by sparse autoencoders1.
+The autointerpretability procedure takes samples of text where dictionary features activate, asks a language model to write human-readable interpretations, then prompts the model to predict feature activation on other text samples.
+The correlation between predicted and actual activations becomes that feature's interpretability score2.
+This approach yields descriptions and interpretability scores for various features.

 The authors compare their method to several baseline techniques.
 Each of these methods represents different ways to decompose or analyse the activations of the language model.
 This figure indicates that sparse autoencoders produce more interpretable features compared to the baselines.